Discover the Missing Piece Between Iodine and Hashimoto's

-Many people have been told that iodine is not safe for Hashimoto's.
-As result, people may be avoiding a vital nutrient which could potentially help them.
-When used in the right way and under the supervision of a knowledgeable medical practitioner, iodine may be an important part of the Hashimoto patient's tool kit.
+Many people hear that iodine is not safe for Hashimoto's.
+As a result, people may be avoiding a vital nutrient that could potentially help them.
+When used in the right way and under the supervision of a knowledgeable medical practitioner, iodine may be an essential part of the Hashimoto patient's tool kit.

-Author, advocate, and founder of Stop the Thyroid Madness, Janie A. Bowthorpe, M.Ed said: "...having seen enough Hashi's patients report that iodine use outright lowered their antibodies, I'm a strong proponent of it.
-The only exception I take, based on observations, is that some Hashi's patients need to go LOW and SLOW with iodine use."
+"Having seen enough Hashi's patients report that iodine use outright lowered their antibodies, I'm a strong proponent of it.
+The only exception I take, based on observations, is that some of the Hashi's patients need to go LOW and SLOW with iodine use."

 One might ask, why do some experts oppose iodine for Hashimoto's treatment, while others use it effectively?
 The missing piece between iodine therapy and Hashimoto's treatment appears to be the use of selenium.

 According to one study, in the presence of selenium deficiency, Chen et al. (2007) demonstrated that iodine increased the levels of circulating lymphocytes, which may enhance an immune attack, including autoimmune attacks.
 However, the scientists found that providing extra selenium, as well as the iodine, totally reversed this autoimmune attack trend, and allowed the subjects to consume iodine at high levels without altering the immune parameters.
 (1) As a result, patients received all the benefits of iodine, but none of the problems.
 (2)

 According to a top British Practitioner, Marek Doyle has used high dose iodine successfully in his practice treating countless individuals, including patients with Hashimoto’s since 2008.
 In combination with high dose iodine, Doyle always includes selenium and sea salt -- and in some cases, increased Vitamin C -- in treating patients with Hashimoto's.